Risk and optimal policies in bandit experiments: Proofs

 as the left-hand side of PDE (\ref{eq:PDE optimal bayes risk}) after the time change. \citet{barles1991convergence} show that the solution, $V_{n}^{*}(\cdot)$, of (\ref{eq:scheme definition}) converges to the solution, $V^{*}(\cdot)$, of $F(D^{2}\phi,D\phi,s)=0$ with the boundary condition $\phi(x,q,0)=0$ if the scheme $S_{n}(\cdot)$ satisfies the properties of monotonicity, stability and consistency.

 Monotonicity requires $S_{n}(s,u,[\phi_{1}])\le S_{n}(s,u,[\phi_{2}])$ for all $s\in\mathcal{S}$, $u\in\mathbb{R}$ and $\phi_{1}\ge\phi_{2}$.
 This is clearly satisfied.

 Stability requires (\ref{eq:scheme definition}) to have a unique solution, $V_{n}^{*}(\cdot)$, that is uniformly bounded.
 That a unique solution exists follows from backward induction.
-To obtain an upper bound, note that following a state $s$, the agent may choose to pull the arm in all subsequent periods.
+To obtain an upper bound, note that following a state $s$, the DM may choose to pull the arm in all subsequent periods.
 This results in a risk of $\tau\left(\mu^{+}(s)-\mu(s)\right)$.
-Alternatively, the agent may choose not to pull the arm in all subsequent periods, in which case the resulting risk is $\tau\mu^{+}(s)$.
+Alternatively, if DM chooses not to pull the arm in all subsequent periods, the resulting risk is $\tau\mu^{+}(s)$.
 Hence, by definition of $V_{n}^{*}(\cdot)$ as the risk under an optimal policy,

 Finally, consistency requires that for all $\phi\in C^{\infty}(\mathcal{S})$, and $s\equiv(x,q,\tau)\in\mathcal{S}$ such that $\tau>0$,

 It suffices to restrict attention to $\tau>0$ because (\ref{eq:pf:Thm1:upper bound}) implies that for any $s$ on the boundary, i.e., of the form $(x,q,0)$,